 Following a well-balanced, whole-food, plant-based diet is the easiest way to boost the daily fiber intake.

-Moreover, eating a bid salad every day could significantly increase your fiber intake.
+Moreover, eating a big salad every day could significantly increase your fiber intake.
 For instance, spinach, kale, arugula, dandelion greens, and lettuce are good sources of fiber.

-You should eat whole fruits, though.
-Vegetable oils and fruit juices contain negligible amounts of fiber.
+You should eat only whole fruits, though.
+Fruit juices contain negligible amounts of fiber.

 Why should we eat lentils regularly?

-Due to their unique nutritional value, lentils may reduce the risk of many diseases, such as diabetes, obesity, cancers, cardiovascular disease, as well as many degenerative diseases.
+Due to their unique nutritional value, lentils may reduce the risk of many diseases, such as diabetes.

 Moreover, we can eat lentils at dinner.
-They reduce cravings for fattening late night snacks and help sleep better at night
+They reduce cravings for fattening food and help sleep better at night